 Additionally, Matomo’s ability to host data on-premise ensures that sensitive information remains under the organisation’s direct control, reducing the risk of data breaches or unauthorised access.

-One of Matomo’s greatest strengths lies in its extendability.
+One of Matomo’s greatest strengths is its extensibility.
 The platform is designed to be highly customisable, allowing users to extend its functionality through various plugins.

 Extendability – from free plugins to custom extensions